Angelfire/VE/src/content/blog/react/abortcontroller-fetch-react.md

 3. Use the `signal` method of the `AbortController` instance to create a signal that will be passed to the `fetch` method as an option.
 4. Use the `abort()` method of the abort controller to cancel the request.

-If you are using axios, they deprecated <a class="hover:no-underline text-blue underline" href="https://axios-http.com/docs/cancellation#cancel-token-code-deprecated-code" target="_blank" rel="noopener noreferrer">CancelToken</a>, so, you can use AbortController.
+If you are using axios, they deprecated <a class="hover:no-underline text-blue underline" href="https://axios-http.com/docs/cancellation#cancel-token-code-deprecated-code" target="_blank" rel="noreferrer">CancelToken</a>, so, you can use AbortController.

 In general, `AbortController` is useful in any case where it is necessary to cancel a network request at a specific point in time to improve the user experience and avoid unnecessary operations.